Dada462/Niche-sauvage/README.md

 # **Niche project** bluerov docking underwater

-A ros package for docking a bluerov in him underwater doghouse, using usbl, lights detection and aruco qrcodes.
+A ros ripository for docking a bluerov in him underwater doghouse, using usbl, lights detection and aruco qrcodes.

 ## Dependancies